 I welcome undergraduate and graduate students to discuss your research projects with me and if you believe that my areas of expertise are relevant for your own studies, I will happily consider joining your committee.

 I regularly teach "The Frankfurt School," "Tracing the Criminal," and "Inside Nazi Germany".

-Next course to be taught in Fall 2021:
+Next courses to be taught in Spring 2022:

 GRMN 3506 Tracing the Criminal: Crime in 19th Century Society and Culture

 “The criminal produces not only crimes but also criminal law, and with this also the professor who gives lectures on criminal law […] He produces […] not only penal codes and along with them legislators in this field, but also art, belles-lettres, novels, and even tragedies”.
 While Karl Marx depicts the criminal as a productive force that services bourgeois society by saving it from stagnation and boredom, post-Enlightenment European societies identified the criminal as one of the most dangerous threats to social freedom, moral values, and public health.
 With active help from medical doctors, psychiatrists, and forensic experts, the long 19th Century was eager to develop methods of crime prevention by shifting the focus from the deed to the doer and by deferring responsibilities from legal to medical supervision.
 With Germany in the fore, 19th Century Western Europe witnessed the rise of criminology as a new field of scientific inquiry and the birth of the criminal as a new separate species.
 No longer were criminal acts considered result of a false calculation; instead, they became a manifestation of an evil nature.